-.5 unit

 PH116 Greek History and Philosophy: Origins of Western Culture

 Aegean and Greek archaeological, historical, literary and philosophical texts, with emphasis on ideas formative of Western culture.
 The development and transformations of these ideas as reflected in selected texts from the early Christian era, the Enlightenment, and the Modern Age.
 We concentrate on concepts of what it means to be human, and the relation of individuals to community, nature, and the divine in such authors as Homer, Sophocles, Aeschylus, Euripides, Plato, Aristotle, Augustine, Dante, Descartes, Goethe, Nietzsche, and Heidegger (Also listed as History 116 and Philosophy 116.)
-Meets the Critical Perspectives: The West in Time requirement.
-(Not offered 2017-18).
+(Not offered 2018-19).

 2 units

 PH122 Philosophical Argument and Writing (with Emp on Writing)

 An introduction to critical thinking and conceptual argument, this course will cover basic principles of logic as they pertain to philosophical writing and thinking.
 Students will master essential skills for reading and evaluating arguments, engage with a variety of methods and styles of philosophical inquiry, and learn techniques of composition that enhance the clarity and elegance of their written work.
-(Not offered 2017-18).

-1 unit
+1 unit - Daly

 PH140 Ethics

 An exploration of the questions of what constitutes a good human life, what it means to be a moral human being, and whether reasoning about ethical and moral values can be objective.
 Texts may include works by Plato, Aristotle, Kant, and Nietzsche, among others.

-1 unit - Daly, Riker
+1 unit - Kim, Riker

 PH141 Philosophy & Literature

 Through a study of the literary style of certain philosophical texts and the philosophical significance of selected literary works of art, this course will study the comparative ability of different modes of writing to address traditional philosophical questions and to illuminate particular features of human experience.
-(Not offered 2017-18).

-1 unit
+1 unit - Furtak

 PH201 History of Modern European Philosophy

 A study of the development of European philosophical 'modernity' and of the 'modern' concept of the subject or self.
 While the course focuses on major ethical, epistemological, and metaphysical developments from the beginning of the 17th century to the end of the 19th century, it begins by situating these issues in the history of medieval philosophy.
 Philosophers covered may include Augustine, Thomas Aquinas, Descartes, Spinoza, Hume, Kant, Hegel, Marx, Kierkegaard, Mill, and Nietzsche, among others.
-Meets the Critical Perspectives: The West in Time requirement.

-2 units - Hernandez-Lemus, Lee
+2 units - Riker

 PH203 Topics in Philosophy:

 Experimental and occasional courses taught by either visiting professors or permanent staff.
 Courses offered under this rubric will vary from year to year.

-1 unit - Hernandez-Lemus, Hourdequin, Kim, Lee PH204 American Philosophy An exploration of the philosophical thought of American philosophers, focusing on those associated with transcendentalism and pragmatism, with an emphasis on their conceptions of nature, the construction of truth, and their theories of individualism.
+1 unit - Daly, Riker, Rosensweig

+PH204 American Philosophy

+An exploration of the philosophical thought of American philosophers, focusing on those associated with transcendentalism and pragmatism, with an emphasis on their conceptions of nature, the construction of truth, and their theories of individualism.
 Thinkers to be read can include Emerson, Thoreau, Pierce, James, Dewey, Whitehead, Mead, Santayana, Rorty, and Cavell.

+1 unit - Riker

-(Not offered 2017-18).
-1 unit PH208 Philosophical Topics:
+PH208 Philosophical Topics: